Toloka/docs/en/template-builder/operations/internet-search.md

 # Inserting links

-In this section, you will learn how to add a link or a search engine query and how to check whether the Toloker has clicked on them.
+In this section, you will learn how to add a link or a search engine query and how to check whether a Toloker has clicked on them.
 Links can be opened when a certain event occurs.
 You can also group links together and set shortcuts for them to allow Tolokers to work faster.

 ## Insert a normal link {#view.link}